 Access to child-care services for informal women workers

-This webinar sought to bring together different actors in the child-care sector across the labour and women’s rights movements and the early childhood development community.
+This webinar seeks to bring together different actors in the child-care sector across the labour and women’s rights movements and the early childhood development community.

 Time: 12.30 p.m. – 2 p.m.
 UTC & GMT (8.30 a.m. – 10 a.m.
 EST)